KelsonT/ChatGPTreplaceTextAnyWhere/README.md

 3. The copied text is then passed to a Golang script, which completes the API call to ChatGPT.
 4. The returned text is received by the Golang script and passed back to the macro, which then pastes the text.

-If implementing this, make sure to change the role, as that is the prompt your heading the the text with.
+If implementing this, make sure to change the "role", as that is the prompt your heading the the text with.